KaaMGD/PalePriestess/README.md

 # Another nsfw mod for the nsfw game Monster Girl Dreams.
+Requires game version v23.5a and later.

 Installation: place the "Pale Priestess" folder into the game's "Mods" folder

-if you get missing file errors when entering the world map, make sure your installation/folder structure is correct.
+if you get missing file errors when encountering the priestess, make sure your installation/folder structure is correct.

 \game\Mods\Pale Priestess\Images\...